khalvai/khalvai/readme.md

 - ⚡ I'm a Backend Developer
-- 🔭 I’m currently reading about architectures (Hexagonal, DDD  Architecture)
+- 🔭 I’m currently reading about Hexagonal Architecture and DDD concepts
 - 💻 My favorite language is TypeScript

 <a href="https://github.com/khalvai">